What keeps a car spinning out of control and smashing into something when the driver turns around corners at a high speed? A traction control.

 Aside from the benefits of turning traction control off, there are several disadvantages or risks associated with turning off the traction control on cars.

-Assume it is pouring outside and the roads are extremely slick.
-You’re driving your rear-wheel-drive automobile along the road when you abruptly lose control, with no warning or awareness that anything like this may happen.
+Assume it is pouring rain outside and the roads are extremely slick.
+You’re driving your rear-wheel-drive automobile along the road when you abruptly lose control, with no warning or awareness.

-In this position, you may collide with anything sideways and end up in a tree or a wall.
+In this case, you may collide with anything sideways and end up in a tree or a wall.
 Or even take part in a rollover.
-These scenarios have the potential to take your life.

 This is why you must have traction control activated on a rear-wheel-drive vehicle.
 You simply cannot operate a rear-wheel-drive vehicle without traction control.